donydony2009/ObisidianResearch/Research/Reading/Speed reading.md

 		1. what is the average rate of silent reading
 		2. is it faster for short tests than for long tests?
 	- **!
 For reading silently: Average reading rate 238 (95%CI 230-246).
 Small tests did not produce faster reading rates but rather about the same, but variability was increased for small tests**
+	- **!
+For reading aloud: Average reading rate of 183 (95%CI 177-189**
+	- **!
+In terms of reading speed a study found no difference between reading of LCD vs high quality hard copy.**

 #### Individual studies